-People who are injured may be able to recover compensation for their injuries from owner or possessor of the property on which the injury occurred with a help of a personal liability attorney like Ted Morgan from Columbus, Ga.
+People who are injured may be able to recover compensation for their injuries from owner or possessor of the property on which the injury occurred with the help of a personal liability attorney like Ted Morgan from Columbus, Ga.

 Some common types of premises liability cases can include situations such as a slip and fall.
 A restaurant could fail to put up a caution sign next to a wet floor and a customer slips and falls.

-Other situations can include inadequate maintenance: a home owner fails to remove a fallen tree at it happens to injure a passerby.
+Other situations can include inadequate maintenance: a homeowner fails to remove a fallen tree at it happens to injure a passerby.